uc-cdis/compose-services/README.md

 This command will enter Fence container to run the fence-create sync command, which will update your user privileges.

 ### Start running your local gen3 Docker Compose environment
 Now that you are done with the setup, all Docker Compose features should be available.
+If you are a non-root user you may need to add yourself to the 'docker' group: `sudo usermod -aG docker your-user`, and the log out and log back in.
 Here are some useful commands:

 The basic command of Docker Compose is
 ```